ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

 Action
     If the first transaction results in a Multi-Session menu display, VIRTEL maybe did not obtain from VTAM the status of the menu applications (in cross domain for example).
 If this is the case, remove status control from this application (PF9 from the general Sub-Applications menu).

+VIR0071I SILENCE message table display
+""""""""""""""""""""""""""""""""""""""
+Module
+    	VIR0002
+Meaning
+    Displays a list of dynamically add messages which will be subject to the current SILENCE mode setting.
+Action
+    None.

+VIR0072I Message added: *messageid*
+"""""""""""""""""""""""""""""""""""
+Module
+    	VIR0002
+Meaning
+    Message *messageid* has been added to the message table.
+Action
+    None.

+VIR0073I MESSAGE TABLE RESET
+""""""""""""""""""""""""""""
+Module
+    	VIR0002
+Meaning
+    All messages have been removed from the message table.

+Action
+    None.

+VIR0074W MESSAGE NOT FOUND
+""""""""""""""""""""""""""
+Module
+    	VIR0002
+Meaning
+    Message does not exist in the table.

+Action
+    Check the message number being deleted.
+Use the LIST command to list out the messages in the table.

+VIR0075I Message deleted: *messageid*
+"""""""""""""""""""""""""""""""""""""
+Module
+    	VIR0002
+Meaning
+    Message *messageid* has been deleted from the message table.
+Action
+    None.

 Messages VIR008xx
 ^^^^^^^^^^^^^^^^^